-Robert Kraft, owner of NFL champion Patriots, charged in prostitution sting
+Robert Kraft, owner of NFL's Patriots, charged with soliciting prostitution

-(Reuters) - Robert Kraft, the owner of the NFL Super Bowl champion New England Patriots, was charged with two counts of soliciting a prostitute in a police sting on a Jupiter, Florida, massage parlor, police said on Friday.
+(Reuters) - Robert Kraft, the owner of the NFL Super Bowl champion New England Patriots, was charged with soliciting prostitution at a massage parlor in Jupiter, Florida, as part of a police sting operation, authorities said on Friday.

-Kraft, 77, is among more than two dozen people charged in the investigation, which was focused on possible human trafficking, Jupiter police Chief Robert Kerr said.

-Among the 25 people taken into custody were the two proprietors of Orchids of Asia Day Spa, police said.
+Kraft, 77, a billionaire businessman who built the Patriots into the National Football League’s most dominant franchises, was swept up in a broader investigation into sex trafficking in day spas and massage parlors in several Florida counties.
+The Miami Herald reported that authorities have arrested hundreds of people and raided numerous businesses over the past two weeks.

-Authorities have gathered video evidence showing the acts in question for each suspect, including Kraft, police officials said.
-Kraft, who was charged with two misdemeanors, is accused of visiting the business on two separate occasions to solicit sex.
+Authorities have video evidence supporting the charges, police officials said.
+Kraft, who lives in Massachusetts but owns property in Palm Beach, Florida, is accused of visiting Orchids of Asia Day Spa in Jupiter on two separate occasions to solicit sex.

 A spokesman for Kraft and the Patriots, Aaron Salkin, said in a statement, “We categorically deny that Mr. Kraft engaged in any illegal activity.
 Because it is a judicial matter, we will not be commenting further.”